 Respondents were asked an open ended question (i.e. they were not given a list to choose from but instead were asked to provide feedback which was recorded verbatim) regarding what they perceived as the key health concern in their community.
 The question was designed to try to capture any emerging issues that might have been missed if respondents could only select from a list.
-While a little less than a quarter of respondents did not answer, one-fifth of the respondents indicated healthcare access, cost and quality as a top health concern (Figure 8).
-Obesity/weight issues, drug and alcohol addiction, and cancer were also prevailing answers.
+While more than a quarter of respondents did not answer, more than one in eight mentioned obesity and weights issues as the top health concern (Figure 8).
+Cancer, drug and alcohol abuse, and healthcare cost and access were also prevailing concerns.
 Note, these results are not weighted, but are tabulated from each answer that was recorded.

-Figure 8: Top Health Concerns of Community Phone Survey Respondents:
+Figure 8: Top Health Concerns of Community Phone Survey Respondents: Huntington County